-The caution in using gestures extends to those which may be widespread in a is equivalent to the insulting "Up yours!"
-(Cotton, 2013).
-US culture, and which we may interpret as universal.
-The North American A-OK sign (circled thumb and pointer finger, with the other fingers spread out) is an obscene gesture in many European cultures.
+The caution in using gestures extends to those which may be widespread in a culture, and which we may interpret as universal.

+The North American A-OK sign

+(circled thumb and pointer finger, with the other fingers spread out) is an obscene gesture in many European cultures.
 Likewise, the inverted peace sign - two fingers facing inwards is an insult in England and Australia.
-The thumbs-up gesture signals in North America well done; in Greece and other countries, it
+The thumbs-up gesture signals in North America well done; in Greece and other countries, it is equivalent to the insulting